WebOrigami/docs/src/content/pattern/representations.md

 That means your entire code base may end up being influenced by how and where your data is stored — even code that doesn't directly read or write data.

 This leads to overspecialized code.
 In the context of this markdown-to-HTML task, you may end up writing code that specifically transforms a _folder_ of markdown _files_.
 Anyone (perhaps your future self) who wants to transform a collection of markdown documents stored in some other way may be unable to use your code without substantial modification.

+You often encounter this overspecialization in tools.
+In searching for a tool that can transform markdown to HTML, you may find a tool that expects the content to be files.
+If your project isn't storing markdown in separate files, then you may find yourself forced to save data in temporary files just to be able to use that tool.

 ## Data as graphs